simeononsecurity/simeononsecurity.ch/content/articles/what-are-the-diferent-kinds-of-factors-in-mfa/index.en.md

   - Cons: Can be impacted by injury or disability, may require specialized hardware or software, and may not be effective for all users.

-While hardware-based authentication, such as using a physical token like Yubico's YubiKey, is considered the most secure, SMS-based authentication and email-based authentication are considered the least secure methods as they are vulnerable to interception and spoofing.
+While hardware-based authentication, such as using a physical token like Yubico's YubiKey, is considered the most secure, SMS-based authentication and email-based authentication are considered the least secure methods as they're vulnerable to interception and spoofing.

 ### Best Multi-Factor Authentication Method For Security

 While all types of multi-factor authentication offer better security than using just a password, some methods are more secure than others.
-Hardware-based authentication, such as using a physical token like the [Yubico's YubiKey](https://amzn.to/3kPk1wy) or the [OnlyKey](https://amzn.to/3Zi5SXM), are considered the most secure as they require physical possession of the token, they generate a unique code for each login attempt, and they are not susceptible to phishing or hacking attacks.
+Hardware-based authentication, such as using a physical token like the [Yubico's YubiKey](https://amzn.to/3kPk1wy) or the [OnlyKey](https://amzn.to/3Zi5SXM), are considered the most secure as they require physical possession of the token, they generate a unique code for each login attempt, and they aren't susceptible to phishing or hacking attacks.

-SMS-based authentication and email-based authentication are considered the least secure methods as they are vulnerable to interception and spoofing.
+SMS-based authentication and email-based authentication are considered the least secure methods as they're vulnerable to interception and spoofing.

 ### Software-Based 2FA Tokens: Finding the Right Balance Between Security and Convenience